 1 teaspoon baking powder

 1 (1 lb.) pkg.
 Hebrew National 97% fat-free all-beef hot dogs, see shopping tip

 Cooking spray, I like using olive oil spray

 1. Preheat oven to 400 degrees.
 Coat a baking pan with cooking spray.

 2. Combine buttermilk, eggs, relish, mustard and Tabasco in a bowl.

 3. In a large bowl, using a whisk, mix together flour, cornmeal, sugar, baking powder, salt and baking soda.
-Stir buttermilk mixture into cornmeal mixture to combine; let stand 3 minutes.
-(The mixture will be thick.)
+Stir buttermilk mixture into cornmeal mixture to combine; let stand about 5 minutes until mixture is thick.
 Using a whisk again, whisk mixture until smooth; transfer to a tall measuring cup.

 4. Cut each hot dog into three pieces crosswise.
 Dip dogs into batter, coating entirely.
 It gets a little messy but just make sure they are all fully coated.
 You might need to use your finger to smear the batter around.
 It doesn’t matter if they don’t look perfectly shaped.
 Mine don’t but still taste great.

 5. Place corn dogs on baking pan.
 Spray the corn dogs with cooking spray.